lostincode/BRCacheManager/README.md

 [![License](https://img.shields.io/cocoapods/l/BRCacheManager.svg?style=flat)](http://cocoadocs.org/docsets/BRCacheManager)
 [![Platform](https://img.shields.io/cocoapods/p/BRCacheManager.svg?style=flat)](http://cocoadocs.org/docsets/BRCacheManager)

+A simple disk based cache for you models.
+Typically you might fetch some content via AFNetwroking, convert JSON to your custom model and display it.
+Speed up your app by using BRCacheManager to cache your content for x amount of seconds.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.